 - dynamic longitudinal gap acceptance during lane changing

-The vehicle behavior is subject to model-specific vType attributes (maxSpeedLat, minGapLat, latAlignment) and lane-changing-modell attributes (lcSublane, lcPushy).
+The vehicle behavior is subject to model-specific vType attributes (maxSpeedLat, minGapLat, latAlignment) and lane-changing-model attributes (lcSublane, lcPushy).

 - lateral position (posLat): offset from the center of the current lane in meters

 - shadow lane: Each vehicle in the sublane model occupies 1 or 2 lanes.
-The lane that contains that contains the center of the front-bumper is refered to as its lane.
+The lane that contains the center of the front-bumper is referred to as its lane.
 If the vehicle front-bumper also reaches into another lane, this is called the shadow lane

-- target lane: if the vehicle has started a lane changing manoeuvre to another lane, this is the target lane
+- target lane: if the vehicle has started a lane changing manoeuver to another lane, this is the target lane

 - lateral speed: the lateral velocity in the current simulation step